 All snow is white.
 All that is white is visible.
 So, all snow is visible.

-And snow, whatever it is, isn't a thing or collection of things, like dogs or pencils.
-Snow is spread out everywhere across many times and places.
-It is a mass, like gold or mud, and Aristotelian logic is useful for reasoning about masses, too.
+Snow, whatever it is, isn't a thing or collection of things, like dogs or pencils.
+Snow is a mass, like gold or mud, and Aristotelian logic is useful for reasoning about masses, too.

 It's often difficult to rewrite claims to "show" their categorical form, and there are no general rules for how to do so.
 That's because so many different kinds of words for so many different kinds of things and substances and classes can be used for the S or P in the forms.
-In this appendix we'll concentrate on words that stand for classes or collections of things in order to make the discussion easier.
-We'll also adopt the Aristotelian assumption that the S and P stand for things that actually exist.
-So "All dodos are flightless birds" is not a categorical claim, because there are no dodos.
+In this appendix we'll concentrate on words that stand for classes or collections of things in order to make the discussion simpler.

 Recall from the text that "All S is not P" is equivalent to "No S is P." So claims of the form "All S are P" and "No S is P" are called universal claims.
 Aristotelians call claims of the form "Some S is P" and "Some S is not P" particular claims, since they are about some particular things, even if those are not picked out.
 In order to make their logic more applicable, they also say that claims of the form "a is P" or "a is not P" are universal categorical claims, where "a" stands for a name, as in:

 Maria is Hispanic.

 Spot is not a cat.